pyanezs/pyanezs/README.md

 ## Hello there 👋

 - 🔭 I’m currently working at Alicanto Labs, a university spin-off that develops the engine of [Deswik.GO](https://www.deswik.com/product-detail/deswik-go/)
-- 📍 Santiago de Chile
+- 📍 Santiago de Chile ➡️ München, Deutschland.
+- Languages: Spanish, English and German.
 - 📫 How to reach me: `pablo at pyanezs dot com`

 <!--